dremonkey/express-seed/README.md

 Express Seed
 =====================

-This is a simple express server seed with multiple environment configurations and yeoman/grunt integration.
+This is a simple express server seed with multiple environment configurations and grunt integration.
 The main purpose of this is to serve as a server seed for other projects.
 Grunt tasks handle code validation and reloading on file changes.

 ### Features
 - Grunt